riyasalvi-git/javascript-exercises/07_reverseString/README.md

 ## Hints
 Strings in JavaScript are immutable and, therefore, cannot be reversed directly in place.
 While there is no built-in method for this, several alternative approaches can be used, drawing on the concepts you've been introduced to in the lessons.

+## Learned
+- the second expression in the for loop is a "must" condition and not a until or if.